 So, people live through the people around them.

 The positive and negative ends of magnets cling to each other, but unfortunately (?) you aren’t a magnet.
-And relationships with someone drastically different from you usually don’t last.
+And relationships with someone drastically different from you typically don’t last.

-Legend Point: The number top two predictors of successful marriages are SIMILARITIES and if the man is more than 5 years older than the woman.
+Legend Point: The top two predictors of successful marriages are SIMILARITIES and if the man is more than 5 years older than the woman.

 Familiarity Breeds Happiness

 Likeness also predicts happiness in marriages.
 (The other biggie is the kids moving out…also for another day.)

-People who have similar levels of the personality trait conscientiousness (cleanliness, politeness) are especially likely to stay together in marriages.
+People who have similar levels of the personality trait conscientiousness (get it done, cleanliness, politeness) are especially likely to stay together in marriages.

-Common ground is the glue in any relationship.
+Common ground is the glue in a relationship.
 You will likely “find” one of a group of people who mirrors you in many ways.
 And with luck they will also bring different qualities to the table.
 Finding a balance with similar interests, values and unique qualities is ideal.

 The next person you will fall in love with?